grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 }
 ```

-Above example would output something like this each time `QueryData` is called.
+The above example would output something like the following each time `QueryData` is called.

 ```shell
 DEBUG[11-14|15:26:26] QueryData     logger=plugin.grafana-basic-datasource key=value queries=2